-2.23 School Administrative Unit: "School administrative unit" means the state-approved unit of school administration and includes a municipal school unit, school administrative district, community school district, or any other municipal or quasi-municipal corporation responsible for operating or constructing public schools, except that it does not include an applied technology region.
+2.10 School Administrative Unit: "School administrative unit" means the state-approved unit of school administration and includes a municipal school unit, school administrative district, community school district, or any other municipal or quasi-municipal corporation responsible for operating or constructing public schools, except that it does not include a career and technical education region.
+Beginning July 1, 2009, “school administrative unit” means the state-approved unit of school administration and includes only the following:

+A. A municipal school unit;

+B. A regional school unit formed pursuant to chapter 103-A;

+C. An alternative organizational structure as approved by the commissioner and approved by the voters;

+D. A school administrative district that does not provide public education for the entire span of kindergarten to grade 12 that has not reorganized as a regional school unit pursuant to chapter 103-A;

+E. A community school district that has not reorganized as a regional school unit pursuant to chapter 103-A;

+F. A municipal or quasi-municipal district responsible for operating public schools that has not reorganized as a regional school unit pursuant to chapter 103-A;

+G. A municipal school unit, school administrative district, community school district, regional school unit or any other quasi-municipal district responsible for operating public schools that forms a part of an alternative organizational structure approved by the commissioner; and

+H. A public charter school authorized under chapter 112 by an entity other than a local school board.

-2.24 School Calendar: "School calendar" means the schedule of school days adopted in advance of the school year by the school board.
+2.11 School Calendar: "School calendar" means the schedule of school days adopted in advance of the school year by the school board, pursuant to 20-A M.R.S. § 4801.

-2.25 School Day: "School day" means a day in which school is in operation as an instructional day and/or a teacher in-service day.

-2.26 School Personnel: “School personnel” means individuals employed by a school administrative unit or under contract with the unit to provide services to the children enrolled in the schools of the unit.
+2.12 School Personnel: “School personnel” or “personnel” means individuals employed by a school administrative unit or under contract with the unit to provide services to the children enrolled in the schools of the unit.

-2.27 School Year: “School year" means the total number of school days in a year as established by the school administrative unit.
+2.13 School Year: “School year" means the total number of school days in a year as established by the school administrative unit.

-2.28 Secondary School: "Secondary school" means that portion of a school that provides at least one course of study in any combination of grades 9 through 12.

-2.29 Student Records: "Student records” means those records that are directly related to a student and are maintained by a school or a party acting for the school.
+2.14 Student Records: "Student records” means those records that are directly related to a student and are maintained by a school or a party acting for the school.

-2.30 System of Learning Results: “System of Learning Results” means the guiding principles, content areas, content standards, and performance indicators that specify what students should know and be able to do in four grade spans covering pre-k through grade 12, as specified in Me.
-Dept. of Ed.
-Reg.
-131
+2.15 System of Learning Results: “System of Learning Results” means the guiding principles, content areas, content standards, and performance indicators that specify what students should know and be able to do in grade spans covering kindergarten through grade 12, as specified in Maine Department of Education Regulation 131.

-2.31 Teacher: "Teacher" means any person who is regularly employed for the instruction of students in a school and who is certified by the Commissioner for this position.
+2.16 Teacher: "Teacher" means any person who is regularly employed for the instruction of students in a school and who is certified by the Commissioner for this position.

-2.32 Teacher In-Service Day: "Teacher in-service day" means a school day during which a majority of teachers and professional staff report for work, but students are not present for instruction.
-These days may include days devoted to in-service educational programs, administrative meetings, parent-teacher conferences, record-keeping duties, curriculum preparation, and other similar activities related to the operation of school programs, and may take place in a school in the school administrative unit.

 Section 3.
-APPLICABILITY TO SCHOOLS NOT IN A SCHOOL ADMINISTRATIVE UNIT
+APPLICABILITY

 3.01 Applicability